SADI-Docker for Galaxy

 The docker image can also be built without pulling it, using the Dockerfile:

-MAINTAINER Mikel Egaña Aranguren <mikel.egana.aranguren@gmail.com>
+FROM ubuntu:14.04 MAINTAINER Mikel Egaña Aranguren <mikel.egana.aranguren@gmail.com>

 # Install the necessary stuff with apt-get